yunguoran/notes/java/lombok.md

 ## @Getter and @Setter

-- You can annotate any field with `@Getter` and/or `@Setter` to let lombok generate the default getter/setter automatically.
+- You can annotate any field with `@Getter` and/or `@Setter` to let Lombok generate the default getter/setter automatically.
 - You can also put a `@Getter` and/or `@Setter` annotation on a class.
 In that case, it's as if you annotate all the non-static fields in that class with the annotation.
 - You can always manually disable getter/setter generation for any field by using the special `AccessLevel.NONE` access level.
 This lets you override the behavior of a `@Getter`, `@Setter` or `@Data` annotation on a class.